133-135 Bethnal Green Road[email protected]

 You're welcome to reapply if you don't get selected the first time.

-If you have any questions about the course or the application process, don't hesitate to reach out via [email protected].
+If you have any questions about the programme or the application process, don't hesitate to reach out via [email protected].
 Questions about the opportunity or process will not reflect negatively on an application.